-Our CT scanners are the GE LightSpeed Ultra 16 and VCT 64 slice, which can scan up to 64 slices in less than one second.
-With the new state-of-the-art 64- slice scanner, sharp, high-resolution, sub-millimeter slices are produced in a single, short breath-hold.
-For the patient, our new CT scanner is more comfortable, faster, provides better diagnoses, less exposure to radiation and in many cases reduces the need for an invasive diagnostic procedure.
+Our CT scanners are the Siemens SOMATOM Definition Edge 128 slice and the GE VCT 64 slice.
+The 128 slice is great for Cardiacs and Angiograms of all types due to it’s speed and image quality.
+There is also a fluoroscopy function that can be utilized for biopsies.
+The 64 slice GE scanner slice provides sharp, high-resolution, sub-millimeter slices are in a single, short breath-hold.
+For the patient, both CT scanners are more comfortable, faster, provides better diagnoses, less exposure to radiation and in many cases reduces the need for an invasive diagnostic procedure.
 Radiologists can also combine the slices into 3-D color images that enable them to get a more accurate picture of the internal anatomy.
 They can then see areas from different vantage points, which is especially beneficial if surgery may be required.

 Calcium Scoring Test:

 CT scans are used to determine if there are areas of hardening (calcium plaque) in the coronary arteries.
 The test is comfortable for the patient and does not require contrast injection.
 A “calcium score” is obtained, which helps assess the risk of heart disease.
 This is incorporated with other clinical information and provides the patient with a chance to make lifestyle changes or take other steps toward early intervention to counteract arteriosclerosis.